keboola/connection-docs/tutorial/write/gooddata.md

 The GoodData platform uses the concept of
 [Logical Models](https://help.gooddata.com/doc/en/building-on-gooddata-platform/data-modeling-and-logical-data-model/working-with-your-data-model-in-cloudconnect-logical-data-modeler/learning-data-modeling-by-doing/creating-your-first-data-model)
 where multiple tables are loaded into the platform together with their logical connection model (schema).
-KBC will assist you in creating the model.
+Keboola Connection will assist you in creating the model.

 ## Prepare Data for Writer